hochwagenlab/RNA-seq/README.md

 * __EXPID__     Custom ID for output files.
 * __RUNDIR__    Path to directory to run script and save output in.
 * __FQ__        Absolute path to input fastq file.
-* __GENDIR__    Absolute path to directory containing reference genome files.
-Must include:
+* __GENNAME__   Reference genome file basename preceded by absolute path to directory containing the reference genome files.
+The directory must include:
      * `FASTA` file
      * matching `GFF` file.
+                Both files must use the same basename.
+                An existing Bowtie2 index with a basename ("bt2_base") matching the files' is used if found in the same directory; otherwise a new index is built.

-If an existing Bowtie2 index with a basename (`bt2_base`) matching the `FASTA` file name is found in the same directory it will be used; otherwise a new index is built.
+If an existing Bowtie2 index with a matching basename (`bt2_base`) is found in the same directory it will be used; otherwise a new index is built.
 * __FEAT__      `GFF` feature type (featureCounts argument `-t`).
 Suggested values:
      * `FEAT="gene"` for SK1Yue
      * `FEAT="CDS"` for sacCer3